hikashi/multi-robot-rrt-exploration-melodic/readme.md

-# Multirobot Turtlebot3 Simulation Exploration based on RRT for Ubuntu 18.04 ROS Melodic
+# Multirobot Turtlebot3 Explore Unknown Environment Simulation based on RRT Exploration for Ubuntu 18.04 ROS Melodic
 This package is a compilation of the RRT package in a much complete package rather than figuring map merging and other function from other resipotary.
 This would serve as a self-contained package for the exploration module using simulation for the turtlebot.
 This is tested on Ubuntu 18.04LTS with ROS Melodic.